Calvinasty/group_execise/one-line-test.md

 Hello world
-I is got a meeting tonight and I finna leave the class like 5 : 40
+I've got a meeting tonight and I finna leave the class like 5 : 40